 I think it is imperative to write an article on the problems we have experienced while developing mobile applications and the solutions we have found for these problems.

-Developing a mobile application is somewhat different than other software processes, giving you a product that can touch the end user, can see errors very clearly; I say ‘can touch’ because when you swipe on a list, there is a glitch in the application of the slipper.
+Developing a mobile application is somewhat different from other software processes, giving you a product that can touch the end-user, can see errors very clearly; I say ‘can touch’ because when you swipe on a list, there is a glitch in the application of the slipper.

 The test processes of mobile applications and the time spent resolving these test outputs need not be underestimated at all, which is an inevitable consequence of a significant decline in motivation.

 Because we are agile, we are pushing the test in parallel rather than leaving it at the end of the process, but by the diversity of mobile devices and cores in every version are broken the previous system?
 The question frightened us.

 While applying agile, there is a team presence in the heart of the process and obviously, our team worked well and clean, but it can not guarantee that everything will be in order.

 The situation should be marked as done after the test team has tested the modules written in the sprint according to the “definition of done” list and is sure that they work well on all devices.

 Think of a team of 3 people working on a small project, one of them is a tester, checks the status of the application on all devices for two operating systems and does it over and over again.